Nicnit/InternetArchiveCollectionDownloader/README.md

 - You have a collection you would like to download from
 - You have a file type you would like to download (or, if you would like to download all filetypes (duplicates) and metadata, then none at all)

+#### Usage
+- Clone this repo to a folder you would like the folder storing the downloaded files to be in.
+- Open collection-downloader.sh in a text editor, change the collection and file types accordingly.
+- In the folder with the collection-downloader.sh file, in a terminal, run
+  - chmod +x collection-downloader.sh   # to give the file permission to be executed
+  - ./collection-downloader.sh          # to execute the file

 This is a bash script that downloads items from a collection on the Internet Archive en masse, renaming then according to their metadata title and filetype.